 When it comes to finding a home with your ESA, you have the right to fair treatment and reasonable accommodation.
 However, without an ESA letter, it can be difficult to assert your rights in the face of unfair discrimination.
 Getting a valid ESA letter is an important step in securing housing for you and your emotional support animal.

 As ESA letter serves as your “prescription” for an ESA, documentation the professional recommendation for an emotional support animal.
 An ESA letter is issued and signed by a licensed medical professional, essentially proving that have a diagnosed need for your ESA.
-ESA letters are extremely important to protect your housing rights as an ESA owner and are also extremely useful for air travel purposes.
+ESA letters are extremely important to protect your housing rights as an ESA owner and are also extremely useful for housing purposes.

 An ESA letter must contain specific elements in order to be considered valid: